 For persons under 5ft8, I would recommend using a shorter pool cue stick, if you are 5ft to 5ft7 I recommend that you use a 52inches cue stick.
 If you are shorter than 5ft then I would then recommend that you use a junior pool cue length which would be 48 inches tall.

 The most standard pool cue weights are 17-21 ounces, everyone has their different cue weight preference depending on what ounce feels better or more comforting in your hand.
-If your a beginner just searching for whats the right pool cue weight to use, I would recommend that you start with the 19 ounces, its the most preferred ounce.
+If you a beginner just searching for what’s the right pool cue weight to use, I would recommend that you start with 19 ounces, it’s the most preferred ounce.

-The cue ounces are available under 17oz and over the 21oz in weight, however, you would have to specially ask if they have in available stocks.
-Some professional players like to have multiple cues weights for different plays of the game, a lighter cue for all their skilled shots and the heavier cue sticks for breaking.
+The cue ounces are available under 17oz and over 21oz in weight, however, you would have to specially ask if they have them in available stocks.
+Some professional players like to have multiple cue weights for different plays of the game, a lighter cue for all their skilled shots and heavier cue sticks for breaking.

 Apart from the length and weight of pool cues, here are a few more points that you should keep in mind when buying pool cues:

-All pool cues have a joint where the shaft and butt connects.
+- Joint – All pool cues have a joint where the shaft and butt connect.
 There are 3 types of joints available in the market.
 They are segregated on the basis of the area of jointing.
 It is always better to choose between the three of them only.
 This way, when you want to upgrade your pool cue, you can still screw in the only butt into the new pool cue.

-It is not possible to just name a single pool cue brad as the best, I think that would be just me preferring a specific pool brand.
-Below I will be listing the to 7 brands that in my opinion has the best cue stick that maintains its features over a period of time using them.
+It is not possible to just name a single pool cue brand as the perfect one, I think that would be just me preferring a specific pool brand.
+Below I will be listing 7 brands that in my opinion has the perfect cue stick that maintains its features over a period of time using them.

 - Players Cue sticks